pattydaone/Garside-Shadows/README.md

 element before the final wall will also be the join.
 Something to note about this element is that it appears to be pointing *towards* the identity element.
 What we can extrapolate from this example is that the join of elements in any region must point towards the identity element -- with the exception being trivial joins.

-> :memo: **Note:** This last fact is important, and therefore, before we conduct overshooting tests, we must first check to ensure the join is non-trivial.
+> **Note:** This last fact is important, and therefore, before we conduct overshooting tests, we must first check to ensure the join is non-trivial.

 The way we check the orientation of the triangles in the coordinate system is by the component sums.
 In the pictured example above, we can see that the triangles in this region which will have a final wall are all negative, and therefore, all non-trivial joins in this region must be positive (so their component sum must be equal to 1).